dcc-cc3002/final-reality-DiegoSanma/README.md

 ## I. Entities
 An entity in Final Reality are whom will take part primarily in the game.
 This class will be used mainly to group the two main counterparts of the game, playable characters and enemies.
-In this case, all entities are defined by their name, hitpoints, defense and weight.
+In this case, all entities are defined by their **name**, **hitpoints**, **defense** and **weight**.
 Not including attack as a parameter is later explained when weapons are taken into consideration.
 Also implements main getters for the parameters mentioned before.

 ## I.I Playable Characters
-A player will be allowed to choose from a variety of different classes, that can be separated into two categories, Mages and Characters.
+A player will be allowed to choose from a variety of different classes, that can be separated into two categories, *Mages* and *Characters*.
 Each one of them will be restricted to maximum values to their stats, different for each class, to ensure that different players with different classes specialize in different aspects during combat.

-These players will also have an inventory, that begins empty as well as an active weapon, also empty.
+These players will also have an **inventory**, that begins empty as well as an **active weapon**, also empty.
 The inventory of a playable character serves the purpose of holding weapons, a maximum of three.
 The fact that a weapon is currently in a player´s inventory does not necessarily mean the player´s using said weapon.

 The choice of implementing an inventory helps simplify how weapons are implemented when associated to a player, allowing a player to choose what weapon to use and makes it easier to add and remove weapon, as now instead of changing a parameter in the player's class, we now simply add it to the array that represents the inventory.

 ### I.I.I Characters
-This category of player can be separated will be separated into three classes, paladins, guerreros(warriors) and ninjas.
+This category of player can be separated will be separated into three classes, **paladins**, **guerreros**(warriors) and **ninjas**.
 In particular, guerreros will be heavy hitters with higher defense, at the cost of weighing more than the rest, while ninjas will be lighter, but with less attack and defense.
 Paladins will be considered an option for an all round good character.

+All these difference in parameters are checked when implementing *REQUIRE* and *StatException* inside each class.
+For example, everytime a new character is intialized, the class checks if they are within range of their set values.
 ### I.I.II Mages
-This category divides into two, white and black mages.
+This category divides into two, **white** and **black mages**.
 What makes them different from other characters, is the use of mana and magic/ an aspect of the game that will be implemented later on.

 For mages, the main difference between them is that white mages have a higher maximum mana, while black mages have higher attack and defense.
+This difference is implemented in the same way as it was for characters.

+It is important to take notice of the fact that mages are an "extension" of normal characters, therefore implementing this class this way does not break Liskov.
+A mage can do everything that a normal character can, but more, just as if for example, if a bird extended from animals, it could do everything that an animal can, but also can fly (in this example I do not take into consideration the existence of penguins :) )

 Mages, in comparison to other characters, can cast spells.
 The use of these will be explained down below.

 ## I.II Enemies
 Enemies add to entities the attack parameter, but nothing else.
+This is done, as enemies don´t actually hold weapons

+As well as playable characters, their values for their stats are also checked when being initialized by the same mechanism used before.

 ## I.III Attacking
 Every entity will have the capability of attacking another entity, no matter if they are both enemies, both